-Victory Park, officially known as The Chorley Group Victory Park Stadium for sponsorship reasons, is an association football ground in Chorley, Lancashire that holds 4,300 people.
+Victory Park — also known as The Chorley Group Victory Park Stadium for sponsorship purposes — is a sports stadium in Chorley, Lancashire and the home ground of Chorley Football Club.

 The stadium has a maximum capacity of 4,300 spectators.